 - To publish films made by geographers and other scholars in a way that allows them to be peer reviewed.

 - To promote and coordinate film festivals, workshops and other activities that promote the use of film-making in the academy.

 - To promote the use of film-making as a method of teaching that allows us to make education more relevant to a wider and more diverse group of engaged students and staff.

 - To stimulate the exchange of information about film and film-making in geography and across the social sciences, arts and humanities.

-Giovanna Ceno - Independent - Italy Vitor Hugo Costa - Metalfilmes, Portugal Alexa Firat - Temple University, USA Eric Laurier - University of Edinburgh, UK Jessica Jacobs - Queen Mary University of London, UK Joseph Pàlis - University of the Philippines, Diliman Ciaran Reynolds - Independent, UK Andrew Small - University of the Creative Arts, UK Katrina Brown - The James Hutton Institute, UK Kevin McHugh - Arizona State University, USA Heather Davis - University of Tennessee, USA John Paul Henry - Kansas University, USA Elizabeth Sommerlad - Johannes Gutenberg-University Mainz, Germany Julian Zschocke - Johannes Gutenberg-University Mainz, Germany
+Giovanna Ceno - Independent - Italy Vitor Hugo Costa - Metalfilmes, Portugal Heather Davis - University of Tennessee, USA Alexa Firat - Temple University, USA Eric Laurier - University of Edinburgh, UK Jessica Jacobs - Queen Mary University of London, UK Joseph Pàlis - University of the Philippines, Diliman Ciaran Reynolds - Independent, UK Alice Salimbeni - University of Cagliari, Italy Elizabeth Sommerlad - Johannes Gutenberg-University Mainz, Germany Andrew Small - University of the Creative Arts, UK Julian Zschocke - Johannes Gutenberg-University Mainz, Germany